CENG501-Projects/CENG501-Fall2024/FilizPektas/Readme.md

 -We examined the Margin Maximization impact using the CIFAR-100 dataset.
 We received the test margin results for the LRW-Easy, LRW-Hard, and ERM procedures.

--The Margin Delta graph's right skew clearly indicates that the mean margin delta between LRW-Hard and ERM is more than zero.
-SO we can say that Learned Reweighting improves margins of learned classifiers.
+-The Margin Delta graph's mean is very close to zero, which means that the instance weights are closer to the standard normal distribution.
+So we can say that Learned Reweighting technique proposed improves margins of learned classifiers.

 -The LRW-easy and LRW-Hard were also clearly distinguished and LRW-Hard successfully outperforms LRW-Easy in terms of margin maximization effect as demonstrated in the Margin Gain graph.
-Additionally, LRW-Hard has a greater delta with respect to ERM than LRW-Easy on the selected ERM Margin Buckets.

 ## **9.References**

+\[1\] Jain, N., Suggala, A. S., & Shenoy, P. (2024).
+Improving generalization via meta-learning on hard samples.
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 27600-27609).

-\[1\] Yujia Bao and Regina Barzilay.
+\[2\] Yujia Bao and Regina Barzilay.
 Learning to split for automatic bias detection. arXiv preprint arXiv:2204.13749, 2022\.
 4, 11, 12
 ##